runtimeverification/proof-generation/proof-language.md

 The verifier takes two inputs[^1]:

-1.  `theory` A file with instructions to construct patterns corresponding to the theory $\Gamma$.
+1.  `theory` A file with instructions to construct patterns and place them on the stack to represent the theory $\Gamma$.
     This is public.

+    All patterns on the stack after running this file are considered axioms.
+    Before verification of the proof, these are moved to the first free memory locations (That is, after the notation).

+    All patterns placed in memory using the `Save` instruction may be used as notation.
+    Note that these patterns are not considered proved, and can only be used to buildother patterns.

+    TODO: We should review this.
+Do we want a specific instruction for publishing notation?

 2.  `lemmas`: A file with instructions to construct patterns corresponding the lemmas previously proved in other proof files.
-An aggregation curcuit will need to check that the theory used by that proof is a subset of the theory for the corrent proof.
+An aggregation circuit will need to check that the theory used by that proof is a subset of the theory for the corrent proof.

+    All patterns on the stack after running this file are considered proved lemmas.

+    TODO: Should we allow notation from these as well?
+    If we do, composing proofs may get difficult---notation may accumulate forcing the checker to use a lot more memory than needed.

 3.  `proof`: A file with instructions to construct proofs about the theory.
     This file is private, and should be rolled-up by ZK.

 The verifier consumes the theory file.
 The stack should now only include `Pattern` terms.
 These are moved into the initial entries of the memory, as `Proof` terms.